 50 Albert Rd. // +61 3 9088 0721

-Kettle Black has you covered if you fancy doing something a little different for breakfast.
+Kettle Black has you covered if you fancy doing something a little different for breakfast than other Melbourne restaurants.
 Their homemade coconut yoghurt is likely to have you coming back for more, especially if you’re vegan and not prepared to compromise on taste!
-This yoghurt contains vegan culture, coconut cream and agave syrup.
+This yoghurt contains vegan culture, coconut cream, and agave syrup.
 The ingredients are all good, and the flavor is even better.
-It comes topped off with a handful of healthy nuts, seeds, grains, seasonal fruits and even a little citrus powder.
+It comes topped off with a handful of healthy nuts, seeds, grains, seasonal fruits, and even a little citrus powder.
 That should keep you going for the day!

 Saganaki at Hellenic Republic

-When you go Greek down at Hellenic Republic, you might forget you’re in Australia for a while.
-Obviously that’s not the goal, but it is a testament to the authenticity of their traditional Greek cuisine!
+When you go Greek down at the Hellenic Republic, you might forget you’re in Australia for a while.
+Obviously, that’s not the goal, but it is a testament to the authenticity of their traditional Greek cuisine!
 Just to spice things up a bit, every dish has a modern twist.

 The Saganaki is highly recommended; this fried kefalograviera cheese is golden on the outside with a soft and stringy center.
 They serve it covered with peppered figs and delicious syrup—a taste sensation you’ll be grateful for!

 Melbourne is peppered with food trucks serving up all kinds of tasty delights.
 At these, you’ll find some of the best Asian street food.
 A top choice among locals and visitors alike is White Guy Cooks Thai.

 One way to sample a myriad of different cuisines at once is a visit to the city’s many food markets.
 At the markets, your cup will literally overflow with flavors from every corner of the world.
 From local organic produce to specialty dishes, the markets have it all.
 They offer a diverse experience in terms of sights, smells, and sounds too.